 Art of Leadership, Sophomore level students

-Skills Learned: Problem Solving, initiative, creativity and critical thinking
+Skills Learned: Problem solving, initiative, creativity, and critical thinking

 L.E.A.D.S., Junior level students

-Skills learned: analytical, organizational and entrepreneurial
+Skills learned: analytical, organizational, and entrepreneurial skills

 Success Series and Symposium, Senior level students